MichelNivard/MCMSEM/README.md

  - Added asymptotic calculation of standard errors for much faster runtimes

 ### Code updates
+ - Update 30-06-2021 (labelled v0.4.2):
+   - Changed `.jac.fn` to use torch tensors within the function significantly improving performance.
+   - Changed `mcmresultclass` definition so `model` is now at top level of the object
+   - Changed `mcmmodelclass` definition so an empty instance can be generated (for parsing/loading purposes)
+   - The local `model$copy()` in `MCMfit` is now updated with resulting parameter values at the end of the function, so the returned model contains all parameters in the correct matrix.
  - Update 29-06-2021 (labelled v0.4.1):
    - Minor RAM tweaks in `MCMfit`, storing fewer R objects saves some VRAM (particularly for CUDA devices).
  - Update 24-06-2021 (labelled v0.4.0):